We create new possibilities for life

 Treatments

 Women who wish to conceive a child in future can opt for preferred procedures such as fertility-sparing myomectomy or transcervical resection of fibroids, which allow your gynaecologist to surgically remove fibroids without the need for any incisions.
 In most cases, recovery is quick with little side effects.
-A more permanent treatment option, especially for women unconcerned by fertility, is a hysterectomy, or the removal of the womb.
+A more permanent treatment option, especially for women unconcerned by fertility, is hysterectomy, or surgical removal of the womb.

-• “Painful menstruation that affects your lifestyle may be a symptom of conditions such as endometriosis.
+“Painful menstruation that affects your lifestyle may be a symptom of conditions such as endometriosis.
 Speak to a gynaecologist today to stop painful menstruation from letting you live your best life.”

 Dr Anthony Siow, obstetrician & gynaecologist at Gleneagles Hospital